lisaalaz/lisaalaz/README.md

 I am a PhD student in machine learning and natural language processing at Imperial College London.
 Currently I am learning about:

-  - 🧠 Reasoning and planning
+  - 🧠 Strategic reasoning & planning
+  - 🛠️ Large language models + tools
   - 🤖 LLMs as autonomous agents
   - 🎚️ Calibration and robustness